The Cost of SSL Certificates: What You Need to Know

 - Best For: Small businesses and personal websites.

-- Details: DV SSL certificates are the most affordable paid option.
-They verify that you own the domain but don’t provide additional business verification.
-They’re ideal for websites that don’t handle sensitive customer data.
+- Details: DV SSL certificates are the most basic type of paid SSL.
+They verify that you own the domain but don’t provide additional business authentication.
+They’re affordable and easy to set up.

 - Cost: $50–$300 per year